SebastianSigur/LokaverkefniSmartAlarm/README.md

 python -m src.visualize_and_train
 ```

 This command will initiate the process of fetching and preprocessing the data, followed by performing grid search based on the specified hyperparameters.
-Additionally, if you wish to modify the model structure, you can find it within the same file under the `defineModel()` function.
+If you wish to modify the model structure, you can find it within the same file under the `defineModel()` function.

 ## Validating the Model